Franklin Institute: 20th century

+21st century

-On December 21, 2017, during a party hosted by the museum, a partygoer with his companions slipped into a closed-off exhibit of ten terracotta warriors on loan from China.
+On December 21, 2017, during a party hosted by the museum, a partygoer with his companions slipped into a closed-off exhibit of ten Terracotta Army warriors on loan from China.
 After his companions left, the partygoer broke off and stole a thumb from one of the warriors.
 Law enforcement agents later recovered the stolen thumb.
 The vandalized cavalryman is valued at US$4.5 million, and is considered a "priceless part of China's cultural heritage".
-The vandalism stoked outrage in Chinese media such as Xinhua.
-The Franklin Institute blamed its external security contractor, and stated it has reviewed its security measures and procedures to prevent such situations from recurring.
+The vandalism stoked outrage in Chinese media, such as Xinhua.
+The Franklin Institute blamed its external security contractor, and stated it had reviewed its security measures and procedures to prevent such situations from recurring.
 The defendant was charged both with theft, and with concealment of an item of cultural heritage.

 The defense argued that the defendant was being "overcharged" under statutes applicable to professional art thieves.
-An April 2019 trial ended in a hung jury, with seven of the twelve jurors in favor of acquittal.
+An April 2019 trial ended in a hung jury with seven of the 12 jurors in favor of acquittal.
 A February 2020 retrial was postponed due to travel restrictions related to the COVID-19 pandemic.

 In 2021, the institute housed the work of Dyymond Whipper-Young as she broke the Guinness world record for the "world's largest drawing by an individual".